 Your clients should note that OSHA has ‘work-related’ exclusions that don’t require reporting, even if the infection is traced to related duties.
 Excluded from the “work-related” rule are the following scenarios:

 Whether or not your clients can make a claim on a COVID-19 case largely depends on your state, their industry, and their policy coverage.
-Although there are many variables associated with workers’ comp claims, some general guidance suggests that if a client has a COVID-19 case that is demonstrably work-related, then they should file a claim if they wish to do so.
+Although there are many variables associated with workers’ comp claims, some general guidance suggests that if a client has a COVID-19 case that is demonstrably work-related, then they should file a claim.

 When could a workers’ compensation claim not be OSHA recordable?